MichaelCWalsh7/Milestone-Project-2/README.md

             7. Gaining a life
             8. Making a word with all of the available letters
             9. Turning the sound on
-            10. And finally inputting an incorrect word
+            10. And finally, inputting an incorrect word

  *  ### Wireframes